– NOW OPEN FOR A LIMITED TIME –

 in the Multi-generational Trauma Healing Program

-1. Five Weekly LIVE online calls Terry Real that include Question & Answer Sessions
+1. Five recorded classes with Terry Real that include Question & Answer Sessions

 2. Transcripts and lifetime access to all the calls and a private membership site to download all the calls and recordings